-By setting up an Amazon channel and connecting your Professional Amazon selling account to Channable, you can send your product listings to Amazon.
+By setting up an Amazon channel and connecting your Amazon seller account to Channable, you can send your product listings to Amazon.

 Before you start